 - The 0-2 year olds are in the side chapel of the main church – the crèche.
 Two volunteers man it every session so that you can remain in the service.

 - Once they are ‘too old’ for the crèche, 2+ are welcome in the Leslie room.
 Two volunteers supervise various play activities and encourage a short circle time with songs and a prayer.
 The children are dropped off by the carer before the service and collected promptly before the parent goes for communion.

 - Once at school, the 5-11 year olds meet in the Barn (part of the Church Centre at the top of Causeway) with games, activities, storytelling & prayers.
 After their activities in the Barn, the children are led down to the church with the Lighthouse leaders for communion before being returned safely to their parents at the end of the service.

-- All 11+ meet in the clergy vestry, which is at the altar end of the church.
-They enter the church from the big wooden outside door; please ask if you are unsure.
+They meet in the clergy vestry, which is at the altar end of the church.
+They enter the church from the big wooden outside door; please ask the welcomers at the main door if you are unsure.

 Each group has a team of adult leaders who are dedicated to nurturing your children spiritually, physically and emotionally; building relationships with them and teaching them Christian life skills.

 If you are at all worried about your child, parents are welcome to stay at Lighthouse with their children for the first half term or until they are happily settled.

 PROGRAMME Activities and learning follow a programme that is planned termly.
 Details of the programme, together with other events and activities outside of the usual club sessions, are given in the club newsletter that is published termly on paper, by email and on the website.